varungohil/varungohil.github.io/_posts/2025-01-01-mlsys-debuggability.md

 - The models used for systems tasks are small
 - The input features are highly engineered which allows expression of complex system properties

-For a more detailed discussion on neural network verification for systems, please refers to [Appendix](https://www.notion.so/The-Landscape-of-Debuggability-in-Machine-Learning-for-Systems-16b370ae59c0800480e3cedbe3cad4bd?pvs=21).
+For a more detailed discussion on neural network verification for systems, please refer to [Appendix](#neural-network-for-systems-nn4sysverification).
 Yes, I geeked out and wrote an appendix for a blog post!

 ## Root causing misbehavior by gaining insights

 This is where interpretability of model plays a key role.
 To reiterate the purpose of interpretability is to gain insight to explain the model’s decision making process.
 However, it is not clear what is a good explanation and what insights help in explaining the model’s decision making process.
-I briefly talk about some work on [formalizing the notion of a good explanation](https://www.notion.so/The-Landscape-of-Debuggability-in-Machine-Learning-for-Systems-16b370ae59c0800480e3cedbe3cad4bd?pvs=21) at the end of this section.
+I briefly talk about some work on [formalizing the notion of a good explanation](#notions-of-a-good-explanation) at the end of this section.

-The insights one aims to gain from interpreting the model depend on one’s [definition of interpretability.](https://www.notion.so/The-Landscape-of-Debuggability-in-Machine-Learning-for-Systems-16b370ae59c0800480e3cedbe3cad4bd?pvs=21) If on follows the second definition of interpretability given previously, then one is only interested in identifying patterns to model’s decisions which make the model’s decision-making predictable.
-Here, one is only in answering the question “When does a ML model misbehave?”.
-On the other hand if  one follows the first definition of interpretability given previously then one is interested in answering “Why does a ML model misbehave?”.
+The insights one aims to gain from interpreting the model depend on one’s [definition of interpretability.](#core-properties) If one follows the second definition of interpretability given previously, then one is only interested in identifying patterns in model’s decisions which make the model’s decision-making predictable.
+Here, one is only interested in answering the question “When does a ML model misbehave?”.
+On the other hand if  one follows the first definition of interpretability given previously, then one is interested in answering “Why does a ML model misbehave?”.

 ### When does a ML model misbehave?

 Here, the idea to discover patterns to find when the model is predictably wrong.
 This usually translates to identifying data samples on which the model misbehaves.
-[Data slicing](https://www.notion.so/The-Landscape-of-Debuggability-in-Machine-Learning-for-Systems-16b370ae59c0800480e3cedbe3cad4bd?pvs=21) is the approach used for identifying subsets of data on which the model has low performance.
+[Data slicing](#data-slicing) is the approach used for identifying subsets of data on which the model has low performance.
 These data subsets or slices are identifies using a decision list - a conjunction of feature-value pairs.
 These slices are considered interpretable when the length of decision list is small i.e they only have a handful of feature-value pairs.

 ### Why does a ML model misbehave?